Dimensioning Screw Jacks

 Formula - Buckling with Euler 3 - Screw Jack - GROB Drive Technology

-To ensure that the components of the screw jack withstand the loads, buckling can be analyzed through more detailed calculations, which are shown below:
+To ensure that the components of your Screw Jack withstand the loads, buckling can be analyzed through more detailed calculations, which are shown below:

 The limiting slenderness ratio indicates how slender or relatively thin a spindle is in relation to its length.
 A lower value means the spindle is relatively thick compared to its length, while a higher value indicates that the spindle is more slender in relation to its length.